Virtual-Universe/Virtual-Universe-Release/.github/ISSUE_TEMPLATE.md

 **In addition please do not submit issue reports regarding Virtual Universe to the WhiteCore-Sim issues tracker as they cannot help you and they will be immediately closed and you will be referred to Virtual Universe**

+### Notice 2

+**Effective August 1, 2016 - Any issues opened which do not have the provided questions answered will be closed immediately without further action.
+The questions need to be answered to help provide us with as much information as possible to fix the bugs you find.
+This has nothing to do with disliking reports or any individuals.
+This has to do with getting to the root of the issues you report.
+Thank you.**

 ### Issue Type

 | Question      | Answer